hwameistor/hwameistor/README.md

 ### Volume Auto Resize

-HwameiStor can automatically expand the LVM volume according the pre-defined resize policy.
+HwameiStor can automatically expand the LVM volume according to the pre-defined resize policy.
 User can define the preferred policy and describe how and when to expand the volume, and HwameiStor will take the policy into effect.
 [Learn more](docs/docs/volumes/pvc_autoresizing.md)

-### Volume IO Throtting
+### Volume IO Throttling

-HwameiStor can set a maxmium rate (e.g. bandwidth, IOPS) to access a volume.
+HwameiStor can set a maximum rate (e.g. bandwidth, IOPS) to access a volume.
 This feature is very important to prevent the Pod from crashing, especially in the low-resource condition.
 [Learn more](docs/docs/volumes/volume_provisioned_io.md)

 ### App Failover

-The feature of failover is to actively help the application to fail over to another health node with the volume replica, and continue the working.
+The feature of failover is to actively help the application to fail over to another health node with the volume replica, and continue working.
 [Learn more](docs/docs/fast_failover.md)

 ### Audit